A Minute With: Theater director Robert Wilson on 'Einstein on the Beach'

-LOS ANGELES (Reuters) - When Robert Wilson was a struggling young experimental theater artist living in New York in 1973, he met a struggling young composer named Philip Glass after a performance of Wilson’s 12-hour silent play, “The Life and Times of Joseph Stalin.”
+LOS ANGELES, Oct 16 (Reuters) - When Robert Wilson was a struggling young experimental theater artist living in New York in 1973, he met a struggling young composer named Philip Glass after a performance of Wilson’s 12-hour silent play, “The Life and Times of Joseph Stalin.”

 Wilson and Glass, who would both rise to the top of their fields, would collaborate on the 1976 opera “Einstein on the Beach,” described as “epochal” by the New York Times for breaking with conventions.
 The opera is now on a rare North American and European tour.